rnabioco/scraps/README.md

 Alternatively, we recommend using [Conda](https://docs.conda.io/en/latest/) to manage these dependencies, simply with:
 `conda env create -f scraps_conda.yml` and then `conda activate scraps_conda`

+Docker image for automated deployment can also be found at https://hub.docker.com/r/rnabioco/scraps.

 Please also see the <a href="https://snakemake.readthedocs.io/en/stable/">Snakemake</a> documentation for general information on executing and manipulating snakemake pipelines.